The Croft Sarclet Village

 Sarclet was a small but very important fishing harbour originally engineered by Thomas Telford which was destroyed by a terrible storm.
 The natural harbour still exists with some original features remaining offering a natural refuge for seals and their pups.
 The Croft enjoys fantastic views over the North Sea with cliff top walks a plenty.
 There are outstanding beaches and many interesting days out nearby.
 For fishing off the shore The Haven is ideal, whilst Loch Sarclet offers fresh water fishing (permit required)

 The northern lights are at their best on an eleven year cycle which peaks this winter, why risk spending a fortune flying away for a weekend, when you can book this cottage from just £250 per week, or £150 the weekend.
 Your on the similar latitude as Stockholm and closer to Norway that London.
+Listed on Google as one of the best places to see the lights there isn't any light pollution to disturb your view, Wick is just a warm glow in the distance.
+I can't guarantee that you will see them but with modern technology like Apps to alert you to the best time to look out there certainly isn't anywhere more likely to give you such a good chance without the expensive outlay of flying.
+Check out AuroraWatchUK for tweets of viewing potential

 The Castle of Mey is the Queen Mothers castle which she renovated on the death of her husband King George VI.
 The castle is a popular tourist destination and is preserved as if the Queen Mother is still there.
 The castle which is small and intimate is still used by Prince Charles as a holiday retreat annually and is an opportunity for him to preside over the Cannisby Highland games.
 Please do google this interesting and exciting destination.